robmok/code_gridCell/README.md

 #FUNCTIONS#
 ###########

-createTrls.m - creates trials (x-y coordinates) for different spatial environments

 bootrm.m - bootstrap confidence intervals for mean and percent/proportion

-plotSpread.m
+createTrls.m - creates trials (x-y coordinates) for different spatial environments nanconv.m - convolution in 1D or 2D ignoring NaNs; used for smoothing

+#Functions for univariate scatterplots
 isEven.m
 myErrorbar.m
+plotSpread.m
 repeatEntries.m
-nanconv.m

-Computing grid scores - within directory: gridSCORE_packed gridSCORE.m
+#Computing grid scores - within directory: gridSCORE_packed
-ndautoCORR.m
+ndautoCORR.m - computes an autocorrelation or crosscorrelation across two arrays gridSCORE.m - takes autocorrelation plot and computes grid score - can compute two grid scores, the one used in this project is the ’allen’ method

 Within gridSCORE_packed/gridSCORE_dependencies
 - from the geom2d toolbox: https://uk.mathworks.com/matlabcentral/fileexchange/7844-geom2d

 Unused but could be used